 Both Vitamix and Ninja blender have a great powerful machine that definitely can generate magnificent power to crush ices, blend fruits, vegetables, frozen fruits, and to get all benefits from the ingredients.
-The quality of the machine reflected on the power generated by both brands.

 2. Blend green smoothies

-To prove this issue, we made a quick simple test by putting kiwi, baby spinach, apple, celery and pineapple for making a green smoothies into both Vitamix and Ninja blenders.
-We set the blenders to 30 seconds long.
+To prove this, I made a quick simple test by putting kiwi, baby spinach, apple, celery and pineapple for making a green smoothies into both Vitamix and Ninja blenders.
+To be fair I set the blenders to 30 seconds long for both of blenders.

 The result was pretty amazing as we never had any doubt that both blenders with such high power can produce a smooth green smoothies.
 But Vitamix blended the ingredients into smaller cell pieces with smoother texture than Ninja.

 During the process, the peanut in both blenders needed some help to get moving around, but the Vitamix was much easier to handle because they provide a tamper that can help us push the peanut to the bottom part near the blades, while with Ninja blender we had to turn off the machine and scrape the sides down very carefully due to a very sharp blades placed in the middle of container, and then run the blender again.

 For the end result, we can say both blenders can make peanut butter in 3 minutes, but Vitamix made a very creamy peanut butter while Ninja made a chunky peanut butter.
 I would run another 3-5 minutes with Ninja to make the same level of creamy peanut butter.

-4. Hot soup in the blender
+4. Make hot soup in the blender

 Yes!
 Be careful!
-When you blend hot liquids with your blender, please be aware that the container pressure can build up and sometimes can create a little explosion that make the ingredients leak out from your blender container.
+When you blend hot liquids with your blender, please be aware that the container pressure can build up and sometimes can create a little explosion that make the ingredients to leak out from your blender container.

 5. Clean up the blenders